robsheldon/biphrost-shell/local/new_lxc.md

 usermod -l lxc0007 -d /home/lxc0007 -m lxc0001
 ```

-# TODO

 Apparently I didn't record a per-site nginx configuration here before nuking all of the servers running this configuration.
 Oops.
 A new nginx site config will need to be put together.

-Also review [Common Nginx misconfigurations that leave your web server open to attack](https://news.ycombinator.com/item?id=26259955) and ensure all those landmines are avoided.

 `/home/lxcNNNN/ssl` directory needs to be cleaned up after a container is cloned from another container.